 Valentine’s Day or not, we’re all *secretly* suckers for a good romantic story.
-But there’s something about reading one during the month of love that makes them even more exciting.
+But there’s something about reading a romance novel during the month of love that makes them even more exciting.
 Maybe it’s seeing all the cupid and arrow displays at the mall, or the fact that almost everyone on social media‘s posting lovey-dovey pictures.
 Who knows?
 The only thing for certain is that when romance is in the air, it makes us want to snuggle up with a good tear-jerker.
-From modern bestsellers and new favourites to romance classics and historical fiction, we’ve rounded up our fave reads for the month of love.
+From modern bestsellers and new rom-com favourites to romance classics and historical fiction, we’ve rounded up our fave romantic books for the month of love.
 Let the fantasising begin…

 Eleanor & Park by Rainbow Rowell

 New girl in town Eleanor brings with her a whole lot of chaos– from her crazy red hair to her unique outfits – that you can’t not miss her.
 But there’s a cute, quiet guy on the bus who, despite thinking he’s mastered the art of camouflage, has caught her eye.
 They start talking and exchanging mix-tapes and the rest is history.
 If you’re feeling nostalgic about your first love, you’ll want to add this to your reading list.

 Pride and Prejudice by Jane Austen

 There’s no better time to re-read this faithful romantic classic.
 The outspoken Elizabeth Bennett finally meets her match in the prickly Mr Darcy.
 Read the book to catch their witty banter and delicate flirting and read on a few hundred pages more before you scream: “JUST GET IT ON ALREADY!”.